lzap/foreman-tracer/README.md

     foreman-tracer 13513 > trace.log

 Note that some classes are filtered out for visibility (e.g. Logger etc).
+Also only sources from /usr/share/foreman* are taken into account (all the rest like rubygems and other dependencies are ignored from all tracing).

 ### Top method calls

 To see top method calls "live" do: